lorenz11/LoRaEvaluationProject/README.md

 ### Implementation

 This is a Python script.
+To automatically download new experiment data, include the configuration file for your Firebase account, and change the lines 17 - 26 as instructed in [this file](./LoRaVisualGraphs/main.py).
+Otherwise the script won't start.

 ### The script
-[LoRaVisualGraphs/main.py](./LoRaVisualGraphs/main.py ) contains code that starts a GUI from which a user can choose between different graphs and charts for the experiments it automatically gets from Firebase on start.
+[LoRaVisualGraphs/main.py](./LoRaVisualGraphs/main.py) contains code that starts a GUI from which a user can choose between different graphs and charts for the experiments it automatically gets from Firebase on start.

 ### Experiment results
 [LoRaVisualGraphs/](./LoRaVisualGraphs/experiment_data) contains all raw experiment information and results.